chinmay002/8-Week-SQL-Challenge/README.md

 # 8-Week-SQL-Challenge

-Want to see SQL magic in action?
-Check out my solutions for all 8 #8WeekSQLChallenge case studies!
+<br>Want to see SQL magic in action?
+Check out my solutions for all 8 #8WeekSQLChallenge case studies! <br/>

-Learn from my approach to diverse data problems and delve into the world of powerful SQL queries.
+<br>Learn from my approach to diverse data problems and delve into the world of powerful SQL queries. <br/>

-A huge shoutout to [Data with Danny](https://www.linkedin.com/company/datawithdanny/) for crafting these fantastic challenges! ✨
+<br>A huge shoutout to [Data with Danny](https://www.linkedin.com/company/datawithdanny/) for crafting these fantastic challenges! ✨ <br/>